rohanv32/InboxZingReact/README.md

 - **📰 News Feed**: Once logged in, you will be welcomed with a clean, card-based news feed with the latest articles.
 Each card contains:
   - Headline and source for quick identification.
-  - Short snippet for a preview of the article.
+  - A short snippet for a preview of the article.
   - Option to dismiss unwanted articles to keep your feed tidy.
-  - The current design is just a mock up before the final design by the end of the project.
+  - The current design is just a mock-up before the final design by the end of the project.

 - **🔄 Preferences Setup**:
   - **Media Outlets Selection**: Choose from a range of popular media outlets (e.g., **Axios**, **Bloomberg**, **Reuters**, etc.) to filter the sources for your news feed.